Public Adjuster Plymouth MN

 Holdback and Depreciation Tactics Hide $25K+ in Plymouth Claims

-American Family and State Farm routinely withhold 15-25% of claim payments as "holdback" until final inspection, then apply depreciation deductions that older Plymouth roofs cannot absorb.
-On a $60,000 roof replacement, depreciation alone can cost homeowners $8,000-$12,000.
+American Family and State Farm routinely withhold 15-25% of claim payments as recoverable depreciation until repairs are complete, then apply depreciation schedules that older Plymouth roofs cannot absorb.
+On a $60,000 roof replacement, depreciation alone can cost homeowners $8,000-$12,000 if the full recoverable portion is never released.

 Step by Step: How We Take Over Your Plymouth Insurance Claim